CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 where I decided to write a test.
 Just one short week later I had written my first test.
 I thought to myself, "What a complete failure that was".
 Unpreterbed, I continued to attempt to TDD/unit test for years later.
 I think even at this stage, if you asked me, I would probably say some form of "I do TDD", or at the minimum, "Yes, I can test".

+Meanwhile at work: No change - the sky is still falling.
+At least the horrific faces of my colleagues at my code has diminished.

 ## TDD==UNIT TESTING==TEST COVERAGE